 Creative directors will be some of the most important people you’ll work with in your life.
+(Copywriting mentors are important, too; read more about them here.)
 They have the power to make you into the best copywriter you can be.
 But how can you maximize any relationship with a creative director?
-Read on…

-A great creative director will do his or her best to build your skills as a copywriter and as a professional, but they’re also very busy people.
-They’re pulled in a million different directions and sometimes you need a cheatsheet to figure out what their expectations are of you.
+A great creative director will do their best to build your skills as a copywriter and as a professional, but they’re also very busy people.
+They’re pulled in a million different directions and sometimes you need a cheat sheet to figure out what their expectations are of you.

-So, in the spirit of that cheatsheet, here are five things your creative director wishes you knew:
+So, in the spirit of that cheat sheet, here are five things your creative director (CD) wishes you knew.